Common Carrier Railroads.

 Apex Gold Mine Railroad.

-3' Gauge.
-Located in 1892 the Apex mine constructed a railroad in 1906 to haul ore from their Concentrator to Berlin station on the Great Northern.
+First located in 1892, the Apex mine constructed a railroad in 1906 to haul ore from their Concentrator to Berlin station on the Great Northern.
 Powered initially by horses, the line purchased a Shay locomotive in 1910.
 The operation struggled until 1937 when the state constructed a road near the mine utilizing the right of way.

 Berlin to Apex Mine, King County.
 1906 - 1937